LoriCorcoran/Lori/README.md

 # Lori
 #Lori Corcoran's R assignment
-# Hello there, thsi is my first time to use Github, and the first time to write R code
+# Hello there, this is my first time to use Github, and the first time to write R code
+# thank you for review

 makeCacheMatrix <- function(x = numeric()) {
         m <- NULL